albanhasa/php-docker-compose/README.md

 The current configuration will look for an SSH key in `~/.ssh/id_rsa`.

+## XDebug

+XDebug is installed and configured separately for the command line (CLI) and web (HTTP).

+### Command Line (CLI)

+The XDebug configuration for the command line can be found in `./docker/php/confi.d` for each version of PHP.

+The command line is not configured for debugging by default, but is configured for profiling and coverage.
+This is to support PHPUnit and Codeception.
+It also keeps the IDE debugger from being triggered by the PHP cli tools.

+### Web (HTTP)

+XDebug for the web with breakpoints is accomplished via the environment variables for PHP.

+During dev server startup the XDebug environment variables override the CLI setup.
+XDebug will attempt to open a connection back to your IDE on port 9000 for web requests.

+### Code Profiling

+Execution statistics will be dumped in xdebug.info.
+You can use profiling tools like PhpStorms' Tools->Analyze XDebug Profile Snapshot.

+The profile file will be called `profile.out`.

+Other statistic like garbage collect `gcstats.out` and trace `trace.out.txt` can alos be found in xdebug.info.

 ## PHP Testing

 Several tools for testing PHP code are installed by default.